Let’s face it.

 So how are you supposed to stare down this millenia old issue and come out on top?

 Surprisingly enough, it’s much easier than you think it would be.
-All you need is a push in the right direction.
+Whether it’s writing a children’s book or a cozy mystery novel, sometimes all you need is a push in the right direction.
 Let’s take a look at some ways you can combat this situation and emerge victorious.

 Improve on an existing story.